RESEARCH & PUBLICATION ETHICS POLICY

 - Editorial Board will immediately stop the processing/ publication of the article and will ask for an explanation from the authors.
 The corresponding author will be required to respond with an explanation within 30 days of receiving the letter from the editor.

 - In case an acceptable explanation is provided by the author(s), the KMUJ editorial board recommend appropriate changes after which the review process for the submitted manuscript may commence.

 - In case of non-response in the stipulated time or unsatisfactory explanation, the KMUJ editorial board will decide regarding the fate of the article and authors including

-o Withdrawal of already published article (as the case may be)
+o RETRACTION of already published article (as the case may be)

 o Debarment of the authors(s) from further publication in the KMUJ for one year or permanent depending upon the nature of offence.